Melania Trump’s ‘Shocking Pink’ Dress Was Really A $2,950 Oversized Virgin Wool Delpozo Bell Coat [Photos]

 — Frances Mann (@Fran_Mann76) September 20, 2017

-As reported by the Daily Mail, the 47-year-old Melania was the center of attention in the bright pink coat, which Melania accentuated with hot pink pumps that matched.
+As reported by the Daily Mail, the 47-year-old Melania was the center of attention in the bright pink coat, which she accentuated with hot pink pumps that matched.
 Melania didn’t wear much jewelry along with the pink coat, likely because the coat stood on its own as a major fashion statement.
 According to the publication, it seemed as though Melania only wore two diamond bands on her ring finger.

-The feedback over Melania’s choice to wear pink can be viewed on Twitter, wherein comments range from complimentary to critical.
+The feedback over Melania’s choice to wear pink can be viewed on Twitter, where comments range from complimentary to critical.
 Some called Melania’s fashion statement bold and stunning.
 Others claimed that the pink dress distracted from Melania’s message.

 Melania Trump STUNS in bold pink as she wears dress with VERY fashion-forward sleeves https://t.co/LddUI1BVDi pic.twitter.com/icbO6EPBXW